agl-alexglopez/agl-alexglopez.github.io/index.md

 title: Home
 ---

-# Welcome to My Blog
+# My Open Source Learnings

-Here I document computer science and software development topics I am learning.
+This blog is a documentation of valuable lessons I have learned and new ideas I am exploring.
+The site and its posts aim to be minimal in design, free of distraction, and full of information.
+Please explore the posts below that interest you.

 ## Posts